Is Love Is Blind Star Tyler Lying To Ashley About His Kids? Here’s What We Know

 Later in the episode, at the Great Gatsby-themed party, Adionser updated her castmates on the situation, defending Francis' character and highlighting his positive treatment of her before the revelation.
 Although their relationship status is unclear, it's possible that they are still together and may even be married.

-While Francis and Adionser have remained relatively tight-lipped about the drama, their silence has only fueled speculation, with fans eagerly awaiting their responses to recent allegations.
-Francis finally broke his silence (somewhat) in an Oct.
-14 Instagram post.
+While Francis and Adionser have remained relatively tight-lipped about the drama, their silence has only fuelled speculation, with fans eagerly awaiting their responses to recent allegations.
+Francis finally broke his silence (somewhat) in an Instagram post on October 14th.
 In response to fan comments questioning his involvement with his children, he stated, "This is not facts.
 Just be patient.
 I'll explain it all very soon."

 Adionser also recently addressed a misconception in her comments section on Instagram, clarifying that she was not upset with Francis for being a sperm donor.
 Instead, her frustration stemmed from his failure to disclose this information to her sooner.